grisu/gricli/USAGE.md

 Parameters:

     name : The name of the new batch job.

-Choose a meaningful name and make sure it is unique with respect to other job names.
+Please choose a meaningful name and make sure it is unique with respect to other job names.

 Example usage: